 On the ridge that runs north and south (just north of Steven’s Peak) you’ll find a memorial site.
 This features a granite plaque with the name of a 12-year old boy named Kenny Miller etched into it.

 This child suffered at the age of two from a near-death case of meningitis.
 As a result, he didn’t develop mentally beyond that of a 4-year old.

 He was reportedly very active to the point where he found it challenging to physically stop moving.
 So his parents, instead of trying to keep him isolated within a building (home or school), provided him with as much natural stimulus as possible (i.e. going outside to play).

 They purchased a condo at Lake Tahoe and often went hiking and backpacking.

 The day that Kenny Miller went missing he and his family were hiking along the Pacific Crest Trail.
-While his parents were taking a closer look at the ranch structures near the intersection of the Pacific Crest Trail and Tahoe Rim Trail in Meiss Meadow, Kenny wandered off.
+While his parents were looking at the Meiss Family Cabin and Barn, near the PCT/TRT intersection in Meiss Meadow, Kenny wandered off.

 Although they hadn’t left him alone for more than a couple of minutes, Kenny had disappeared.
 That was June 23, 1992.